-Join us for this golden opportunity to ride from Canada to Mexico unencumbered by traditional touring gear.
-Let our support van tote your baggage, freeing you to pedal your favorite bicycle on one of America’s premier cycling routes: the Pacific Coast Bicycle Route.
-The first tour in 2011 was so popular that it sold out in a few weeks so if you’re interested, don’t hesitate to sign up.
+Join us for this golden opportunity to ride from Canada to Mexico on one of America’s premier cycling routes: the Pacific Coast Route.
+This tour is so popular that it sells out in a few weeks; so if you’re interested, don’t hesitate to sign up.

 And why so popular?
-We’ll experience some of the finest riding terrain and tour some of the coolest cities in the world!
-Following a quick jaunt from Bellingham, Washington, to our northern border, we’ll turn and head south, skirting Puget Sound and the lush forests of Western Washington, before meeting the Columbia River and following this impressive watercourse to the Oregon Coast.
+We’ll experience some of the finest terrain and tour some of the coolest cities in the world!
+Following a quick jaunt from Bellingham, WA, to our northern border, we’ll turn and head south, skirting Puget Sound and the lush forests of western Washington before meeting the Columbia River and following this impressive watercourse to the Oregon coast.
 Here we’ll be dazzled by the sights, smells, and sounds of the Pacific Ocean, and for the next 400 miles, we’ll encounter some of most pristine coastline and nicest state parks in the country.
-Farther south, we’ll enter California.
-Then, we’ll head inland to cycle amidst majestic redwood forests, including the Avenue of the Giants.
+Farther south, we’ll enter California and head inland to cycle amidst majestic redwood forests, including the Avenue of the Giants.
 After visiting San Francisco, we’ll spin back to the coast to enjoy the Monterey Peninsula, Big Sur, and Santa Barbara.
-Continuing south, we’ll pass more great beaches and cycle to the Mexican border before ending our tour in the lively cultural and recreational center of San Diego.
+Continuing south, we’ll pass more great beaches and cycle to the Mexican border before ending our tour in lively San Diego.

 |Start Location:||Bellingham, WA||End Location:||San Diego, CA|